“…You think you can choose God like you choose a pair of shoes?…”

 After a life time of searching, after crossing an ocean and thousands of miles, finally I found God.
 Not in a church, not in a bible but right here in my heart.
 He was always there, all I had to do was say:

 Reproduced on Zen Moments with kind permission.
 From The Thirst for Spirituality – Part IX : part of the journal of a fascinating life long journey, across continents and cultures.
 Read more from Buddha of Hollywood

 About Buddha of Hollywood : I live in Hollyweird California, USA and I work in the entertainment industry as a video engineer, but I’ve been everything from a tug boat captain to a hypnotherapist – one of those lives!
 I am married and my two daughters are the most important thing in my life.
 As I am getting older I would like to get out of the rat race and do something more creative like writing, painting and sculpting.
 I am also contemplating reopening my therapy business.

 “If I were to tell you that your life is already perfect, whole and complete, just as it is, you would think I was crazy.
 Nobody believes his or her life is perfect.
 And yet there is something within each of us that basically knows we are boundless, limitless.
 We are caught in the contradiction of finding life a rather perplexing puzzle which causes us a lot of misery, and at the same time being dimly aware of the boundless, limitless nature of life.
 So we begin looking for an answer to the puzzle. . . . .
 What is the enlightened state?
 When there is no longer any separation between myself and the circumstances of my life, whatever they may be, that is it.”
 Charlotte Joko Beck

-Charlotte Joko Beck is the founder and former head teacher at the Zen Center in San Diego.
-She now lives in Arizona.
+Charlotte Joko Beck was the founder and former head teacher at the Zen Center in San Diego..